vbridgecloud/c-all-app-login-bundle/README.md

 ```

 ### Optional configuration
-By default, after login, your app will be redirect to the `home` route.
+By default, after login, your app will be redirected to the `home` route.
 Make sure you either have a named route `home` or override it through configuration with the `login_redirect_path` config option.